 - Full description of work – there should be a list of the work being done to the roof.

-- Guarantees and expectations of work – they should list guarantees of workmanship throughout and guarantees of cleanup afterward.
+- Guarantees and expectations of work – they should list their workmanship and cleanup guarantees.

 - Warranty – the warranty information for materials and workmanship.